 Dye sublimation printing has been around for decades.
 Despite its popularity, the materials are confined to synthetic fabrics like polyester or acrylic fiber.
 Due to its chemical process of ink transfer, this printing method does not work on natural fabrics like pure cotton.
 It is also able to print on rigid materials like glass, aluminum or acrylic, provided that they are coated with a layer of the polymer compound.

 UV printing has an almost limitless range of materials that you could work on, as long as you can fit them into the printer.
-Materials like paper, wood, ABS, aluminum and foam board are commonly used in a UV printer.
+Materials like paper, wood, Styrene, aluminum and foam board are commonly used in a UV printer.

 3. Substrate Background

 It is not impossible for a dye sublimation printer to print on a dark background, but you wouldn’t get the desired quality for the image.
 Colors will appear duller when the dye bonds with dark substrate.
-Instead of getting a bright red, you’ll get a duller red.
+Instead of getting a bright red, you’ll get a softer red.

 The UV printer solves this problem.
 The printer prints a layer of white ink before printing the final image on it.
 This result in vivid results that is not achievable when dye sublimation printing is used.
 Besides, the same approach also makes printing on transparent surface possible with a UV printer.